 Before I knew it, I had an external identity again.
 I had become a spiritual teacher.”

-Excerpt from “The Power of Now”.
+What you see above are the first paragraphs from “The Power of Now”.